dirkwhoffmann/vAmigaTS/Interrupts/stack/README.md

 #### stack1 and stack2

 These tests executes several interrupts.
 Inside the interrupt handlers, the stack pointer is manipulated to point into color space.
 Hence, the background color varies depending on when a value is written to the stack.
-The color reflects the value written value.
+The color reflects the written value.
 Test stack1 varies the number of active biplanes from 0 to 5.
 Test stack2 enables 6 bitplanes in each zone.

 #### stack3 and stack4